| |

 Animal Behavior Tip: Reaching out to try to touch sea lions (or any animal) can be considered aggression.
 You do not want to get bit by a sea lion.
 It’s best just to float in one place and let them come to you.

 I wanted to get close enough to see their pupils yet respect their space.
 They did not give us masks or fins which I can understand because there was only one scuba diving master to keep an eye on us all, but we were missing out on one of the most beautiful aspects of the sea lion; their effortless ballet of swimming underwater.
-I was a bit ticked off at this, but it was obvious many of the people were very uncomfortable in the water even with the extra floating assistance of the wetsuit and life jacket.
-It didn’t matter much anyway.
-The video footage I took underwater showed it was too churned up to really see anything.

 Tiffany enjoying the day seeing sea lions and other wildlife

-On the way back to the mainland we saw Humboldt penguins on the rocky islands, blue footed boobies flying, lots of cormorants and even the Inca tern with its handlebar mustache of white feathers streaming in the wind.
+On the way back to the mainland we saw Humboldt penguins on the rocky islands, blue-footed boobies flying, lots of cormorants, and even the Inca tern with its handlebar mustache of white feathers streaming in the wind.

 Barren island off Lima Peru